jawahar273/Tx/docs/get_start.rst

 -------

 Use of a CLI thing so called ``scaff.py`` which intensify  generate scaffolding for us, which a half way through.
-There are two major sub division to remember in working with Tx-Bot one is ``storage`` is folder which contain of sub folder along with intents sets(``intents set`` are collection of intent and organized in such a way for human classification) and other folder is called ``Bot_response`` which contain the code to executed if the engine choose the response to show.
+There are two major sub division to remember in working with Raven-Bot one is ``storage`` is folder which contain of sub folder along with intents sets(``intents set`` are collection of intent and organized in such a way for human classification) and other folder is called ``response`` which contain the code to executed if the engine choose the response to show.

 .. note::